bjankord/vue3-vite-jest/README.md

 * This project has a sample test for a SFC component, a multi-file component, and a pinia store that all pass.
 * Code coverage however is not properly working in this setup at the moment.
   * Code coverage is collected for the SFC component and the store code but not the multi-file component.
-  * There is an open GitHub issue around code coverage similar to the behavior we are seeing in this repo: https://github.com/facebook/jest/issues/12819
+  * There is an issue logged to Jest for this here: https://github.com/facebook/jest/issues/12937

 ## Recommended IDE Setup